ServerContainers/samba/README.md

 * 2024-03-11
     * patch `host-name` in `/etc/avahi/avahi-daemon.conf` if `AVAHI_NAME` env is set
-    * fixed build - overwrite current version if there was a commit within last hour
+    * fixed build - overwrite `latest` tag if there was a commit within last hour
+        * the tagged version will remain unchanged to avoid problems for pinned container versions.
 * 2024-01-08
     * multiline config for shares available
         * optional